clemak27/linux_setup/README.md

     - Memory: 32 GB
     - Screens: 3440x1440 + 1920x1080
 - `newton`: Dell XPS15 (7590)
-  - Runs NixOS
+  - Runs Fedora Kinoite
 - `fermi`: Steam Deck
-  - Runs SteamOS + home-manager
+  - Runs SteamOS
 - `planck`: Pixel 8 Pro
-  - Runs GrapheneOS + nix-on-droid
+  - Runs GrapheneOS + termux

 This is for my own usage and preferences, but you are of course free to use it as inspiration.